Accessible and Inclusive Parks in the Des Moines Metro

 1100 63rd Street, West Des Moines, IA 50266

-Accessible: Peony Park was remodeled to now include a rubber base to improve accessibility, an accessible swing, single ramp to access part of the larger playground structure, roller slide which provides a bigger sensory experience and a friendship swing which is easy to access and allows two children to swing together.
+Accessible: Peony Park was remodeled to now include a rubber base to improve accessibility, an accessible swing, a single ramp to access part of the larger playground structure, a roller slide that provides a bigger sensory experience, and a friendship swing which is easy to access and allows two children to swing together.

 2. Racoon River Park Playground